julienma/Bridget/README.md

 npm install nconf
 ```

-- [Request](https://github.com/mikeal/request): Request is designed to be the simplest way possible to make http calls.
-It supports HTTPS and follows redirects by default.
+- [Restler](https://github.com/danwrong/restler): An HTTP client library for node.js (0.6.x and up).
+Hides most of the complexity of creating and using http.Client.
 Used to PUT zipped templates to Bridge API.

 ```
-npm install request
+npm install restler
 ```

 - [node-native-zip](https://github.com/janjongboom/node-native-zip): Zipping in node.js with no external dependencies.